pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Get the reference instances or names.

-      Gets the reference instances or instance names (--names-only option) for a target instance name in the target WBEM server.
+      Gets the reference instances or instance names(--names-only option) for a target instance name in the target WBEM server.

       For the INSTANCENAME argument provided return instances or instance names filtered by the --role and --resultclass options.

-      This may be executed interactively by providing only a class name and the interactive option.
+      This may be executed interactively by providing only a class name and the interactive option(-i).
 Pywbemcli presents a list of instances names in the class from which one can be chosen as the target.

     Options:
       -R, --resultclass <class name>  Filter by the result class name provided.